Probing Anharmonic and Heterogeneous Carrier Dynamics Across Sublattice Melting in a Minimal Model Superionic Conductor: Abstract

 \section{Abstract}

 Despite decades of research, the microscopic origin of sublattice melting and fast ion transport in superionic conductors remains elusive.
 Here, we introduce a chemically neutral \emph{minimal binary model} consisting of a rigid host lattice stabilized by short-range steric repulsion and a soft carrier sublattice interacting via long-range Wigner-type forces.
 This contrast naturally produces distinct melting temperatures and an intermediate \emph{sublattice-melting} phase in which carriers become fluidlike while the host remains crystalline.
-Molecular-dynamics simulations identify three dynamical regimes—crystalline, sublattice-melt, and fully molten—marked by sharp changes in diffusivity, structural correlations, and dynamic heterogeneity.
+Molecular dynamics simulations identify three dynamical regimes-crystalline, sublattice-melt, and fully molten-marked by sharp changes in diffusivity, structural correlations, and dynamical heterogeneity.
 Near sublattice melting, carrier motion is strongly \emph{anharmonic} and spatially heterogeneous, beyond mean-field hopping descriptions.
 By tuning the density, we demonstrate that sublattice melting can be continuously controlled, establishing a direct link between lattice softness, anharmonicity, and collective ion transport.
-This work provides a unified microscopic foundation for designing mechanically robust, high-performance superionic conductors operable near ambient conditions.\\ \\ Keywords: Solid-state batteries, carrier transportation, sublattice melting, dynamic heterogeneity, anharmonicity.
+Comparison with conventional long-range Coulombic models confirms that our minimal model reproduces the key dynamical signatures of superionicity, providing a unified microscopic foundation for designing mechanically robust superionic conductors.\\ \\ Keywords: Solid-state batteries, carrier transportation, sublattice melting, dynamic heterogeneity, anharmonicity.